 The Port Authority does its part in promoting maritime safety through the National Maritime Communications Center (NMCC) which was inaugurated on the 28 June 2004.
-The center is equipped with VHF and HF radios, telephones and email/internet services.
+The centre is equipped with very high frequency (VHF) and high frequency (HF) radios, telephones and email/internet services.
 The Communication Center is manned twenty-four (24) hours a day and monitors distress calls.
-The Center serves as the nerve to which all international commercial vessels report their arrival into Belize's maritime areas, provides a link to NEMO (National Emergency Management Organization) with a view to disseminating accurate and updated information to mariners during an emergency and to coordinating response to support stranded/distressed vessels to the Belize National Coast Guard Service.4
+The Center serves as the hub to which all international commercial vessels report their arrival into the maritime areas of Belize, and provides a link to NEMO (National Emergency Management Organization) with a view to disseminating accurate and updated information to mariners during an emergency and to coordinating responses to support stranded/distressed vessels to the Belize National Coast Guard Service.4